• Skip to primary navigation

 • The toasted bun takes it over the top.
 Don’t ever skip toasting your burger bun!

-• Hamburger patties – Either grab some from the store or make our homemade ones.
+• Hamburger patties – Either grab some from the store or make our homemade ground beef patties.

-• Bacon Slices – Thicker the better!
+• Bacon Slices – The thicker the better!
 Maybe try some smoked bacon to really give it the ultimate flavor.

-• Lettuce leaves – Leaf lettuce is the best option for this burger.
+• Lettuce – Leaf lettuce is the best option for this burger.

 • Buns – Grab some hearty buns that will hold up to the burger and toasting.

-• Salt & Pepper – Just a little to taste
+• Salt & Black Pepper – Just a little seasoning to taste

 Collage of four images showing how to make a fried egg burger